 Other symptoms that may occur with AD:

-- Asking questions about your medical history and symptoms
+- Asking about the person's medical history and symptoms

 A diagnosis of AD is made when certain symptoms are present, and by making sure other causes of dementia are not present.

 Tests may be done to rule out other possible causes of dementia, including:

 or of the brain may be done to look for other causes of dementia, such as a brain tumor or stroke.

 The only way to know for certain that someone has AD is to examine a sample of their brain tissue after death.